Bylaws of the

 Article I: Name

-Section One: The name of this Corporation is Princeton Heights Neighborhood Association, A Not-For Profit Organization.
+Section One: The name of this Corporation is Princeton Heights Neighborhood Association, Inc. A Not-for-Profit organization.

 Article II: Geographical Area

-Section One: The Geographic area of the corporation shall run from a point beginning east of Hampton on Eichelberger, east to Kingshighway, northeast to Christy, Southeast on Christy to Gravois, west on Gravois to Hampton, north on Hampton to Eichelberger.
+Section One: The Geographical area of the corporation shall run from a point beginning east of Hampton on Eichelberger, east to S. Kingshighway, northeast to Christy, southeast on Christy to Gravois, west on Gravois to Hampton, taking in a large part of Willmore Park (to the 16th ward, behind the apartments), north on Hampton to Eichelberger.

 Article III: Purpose and Objective